Svalorzen/CppCopyProposal/README.md

 */
 ```

-Such methods, if not templatized, would need to be implemented by hand in order
+Non-member methods, if not templatized, would need to be implemented by hand in
-to work with the type-copy.
-Friend declarations would also need to be inserted
+order to work with the type-copy.
+Friend declarations would also need to be
-by hand into the type-copy.
+inserted by hand into the type-copy.

 Methods to create type-copies of non-member methods have been considered, but
 have been found inappropriate to bundle in this proposal.
 The reason is that